Analysis: Making sense of the roster attrition at Washington State that led to Saturday’s cancellation

 • Chun wasn’t at liberty to discuss WSU’s opt-outs, but we know there’s been a handful of those, too.
 By our count, eight players appear on WSU’s online roster, but not the paper rosters that have been handed out at Reser Stadium and Martin Stadium.
 It’s not clear what the situation is for all eight, but one way or the other, they won’t be part of the equation for the Cougars this fall.
 Those are: WR Brandon Gray, DB Pat Nunn, RB Cole Dubots, OL Syr Riley, DB Phillip Powell, DL Marquise Freeman, DB Justin Anderson and DL Nicholas Sheetz.

-• Anyone who’e been paying attention knows injuries have plagued WSU’s depth chart, and even if you haven’t been paying attention, there’s a good chance you still know about Max Borghi.
+• Anyone whose been paying attention knows injuries have plagued WSU’s depth chart, and even if you haven’t been paying attention, there’s a good chance you still know about Max Borghi.
 By our count, five members of the two-deep didn’t dress for the Oregon game.
 Rolovich, like predecessor Mike Leach, refrains from discussing injuries, so it’s possible all five don’t fall under the “injury” category.
 It’s also possible the group grew smaller, or larger, within the last five days.
-But these are the five that didn’t dress on Saturday: RB Max Borghi, WR Calvin Jackson Jr., DL Willie Taylor III, S Chad Davis Jr. and CB Derrick Langford.
+But these are the five that didn’t dress on Saturday: Borghi, WR Calvin Jackson Jr., DL Willie Taylor III, S Chad Davis Jr. and CB Derrick Langford.

 Again, this isn’t an exact science, but if the Cougars are down 29 players — roughly that, at least — and entered the season with 85 scholarship players on the roster, they’d have 56 available.
 It doesn’t quite get us to the total we need, but it offers a more comprehensive picture of why WSU couldn’t make it to Northern California Friday, and explains how the Cougars had nearly three-dozen players unavailable for the season opener.
 Days after the OSU game, Cougfan.com also indicated player suspensions also factored into the shortage, though it’s unclear to what extent.